Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 Source              | ValueSource          | The source of the units to be included in this output.
 ControlProgram      | Program              | The program to control this output.
 Data                | Hash                 | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
-ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.
+ExtHash             | Hash                 | If the transaction version is known, this must be 32 zero-bytes.

 #### Output Witness